 An application fee must accompany the application for admission to any undergraduate school or college of the University for full-time study.
 The application fee is not refundable and may not be applied to outstanding charges.
 For more information about the application fee, refer to the Admissions website.

-A freshman student entering the University in the fall semester must make an enrollment deposit, which is nonrefundable, by May 1.
+A first-year student entering the University in the fall semester must make an enrollment deposit, which is nonrefundable, by May 1.
 This payment will apply toward the University fee bill.
 Failure to remit payment by May 1 will result in cancellation of admission.
-The new freshman student is encouraged to make payment as soon as the student’s intention to accept admission is firm.
+The new first-year student is encouraged to make payment as soon as the student’s intention to accept admission is firm.

 All students are subject to a tuition charge in addition to the mandatory fees charged to Connecticut and out-of-state students.
 For information about tuition for Connecticut and out-of-state students, refer to the Undergraduate Tuition and Fees page on the Bursar’s Office website.
 Tuition is prorated for part-time undergraduate students who initially register for less than full time.